MicrosoftDocs/visualstudio-docs/docs/code-quality/code-metrics-cyclomatic-complexity.md

 ![Cyclomatic complexity maintainability rule](media/cyclomatic-complexity-maintainability-rule.png)

 This rule issues a warning when the cyclomatic complexity reaches 25, so it can help you avoid excessive complexity.
-You can learn more about the rule in [Troubleshooting code metrics issues](/previous-versions/visualstudio/visual-studio-2015/test/troubleshooting-code-metrics-issues)
+To learn more about the rule, see [CA1502](/dotnet/fundamentals/code-analysis/quality-rules/ca1502)

 ## Putting It All Together